Updated October 2018

 Our dog?
 Is not normal.
 She was abused before we adopted her and ohmygawd does she have issues.
 When we brought Lucie home, she was SO WORRIED about the crying – for a couple of weeks at least.
 She would pace up and down the hall.
 So we asked an expert: WHAT is going on?
 Is our dog about to go postal or what?
 The answer: No, your dog is completely NEUROTIC and needs LOTS of exercise.
 Which leads me to….

 Dogs of all breeds need exercise, especially when they are under stress.
 Exercise is like a relief valve for all of the built-up angst and boredom.
 Have your hub take your dog out for a decent romp several times a week.
 Make it a habit.
 It’ll be good for both of them. 😉 And when you’re feeling up to it, you take your dog out to play while DH stays home with the babe.
 It’s nice to switch it up every now and then and get some alone time with your old buddy.

 Et tu, mom-ee?

 Remember in Marley & Me when Jennifer Aniston demands they get rid of Marley after she had her 2nd (3rd?) baby?
 And you thought: OMG, I would nevarrr!
 Don’t speak too soon.
 Ask almost ANY mom and they will tell you that there was a period (albeit brief) when her dog drove her completely crazy.

-The vast majority of moms I spoke with say the situation between dog and baby is just fine.
+The vast majority of moms I spoke with said the situation between their pets and babies is just fine.
 Nay, it’s downright cute!
 Your dog will probably relish all the new walking opportunities with his new pack.
 If, however, your dog shows any signs of aggression (my friend’s chihuahua just nipped her 9-month-old baby in the face) or questionable behavior, you should reach out to a behavioral specialist for help.
 You can get referrals from your vet.